 Given that the final is being played in London, it’s perhaps no surprise to learn that England have been installed as the EURO 2020 / 2021 favourites with the bookies.
 The World Cup champions, France, are next up while the multi-talented Belgians are expected to go very well too.

 The best EURO 2020 / 2021 bookmakers are offering generous prices on the rest of the field, and that includes the resurgent Netherlands, former European champions Spain and perennial big tournament winners Germany.

-France qualified with relative ease for the finals, but they face a stint in the ‘group of death’ alongside Germany, Portugal and a play-off winner.
+France qualified with relative ease for the finals, but they face a stint in the ‘group of death’ alongside Germany, Portugal and Hungary.
 For us, that is enough reason not to back any of those three teams to lift the trophy.

 Belgium finally showed some chops on the big stage when reaching the last four of World Cup 2018, and maybe this fantastic generation of players has finally come of age.
 They blasted 40 goals in qualifying, however there are still question marks about them defensively.
 At least they have a straightforward group in Denmark, Russia and Finland.

 The Netherlands have been reborn under Ronald Koeman after a period in the doldrums.
 They reached the final of the Nations League, and seem to have their old swagger back.
 However, you wonder if the absence of a genuine striker in their squad might ultimately prove to be their undoing.
 Spain have gone under the radar in recent years, and while their squad isn’t as high quality as it used to be, remember they will play their three group games in Sevilla.
 After that, who knows what might happen?